What is sound meditation

 Becoming a master of your own mind is the common goal of all self-development practices.
 By observing your habits, by listening to your thoughts, by being true to yourself you take control of your life.
-Conscious listening is the key to well being.
+Conscious listening as a form of meditation is the key to well being.

-I am going to share with you two simple practices that helped me to become a conscious listener.
-I find them as a good tool in training the “inner observer” muscle, they also are an excellent aid to achieve the tranquility.
-Practicing these simple techniques had taught me to become more present, to control the energy in my body and even choose and control my thoughts and emotions.
+I will share with you two simple practices that helped me to become a conscious listener.
+I find them as a good tool in training the “inner observer” muscle, they also are an excellent aid to achieve tranquility.
+Practicing these simple techniques had taught me to become more present, to control the energy in my body, and even choose and control my thoughts and emotions.

 These exercises are NOT authentic Tibetan or Yogic practices, or maybe they are.
 I did not pick them up from any school or any teacher.
 The singing bowls taught me to practice these exercises!